The Four Best Museums In Vietnam

 Coi Nguon Phu Quoc Museum (Kien Giang)

-Moreover, visitors will have a chance to view a set of 50 stone axes, and 300 documents in Vietnamese, English and French about the land and people of Phu Quoc.
-Over 100 folk and contemporary paintings about Phu Quoc are also displayed in the museum.
+Moreover, the museum showcases a set of 50 stone axes and over 300 documents in Vietnamese, English, and French detailing the culture and people of Phu Quoc.
+There are also more than 100 folk and contemporary paintings depicting life on the island.

 Coi Nguon Museum Phu Quoc - Photo: @inga_niki27